projectured/projectured/README.md

 ### Donation ###

-The less I need to work to pay my bills, the more I can work on ProjecturEd.
+The less we need to work to pay our bills, the more we can work on ProjecturEd.
 Bitcoin donations are welcome to the following address: 15XjRQUnSy8U7j2EFZyGFAi2KFnDnTEwqZ

 ### Wiki ###

 There's a separate [**wiki**](https://github.com/projectured/projectured/wiki) with an increasing number of pages.
-It gives an overview of the whole idea, and it also describes how to install, run and test the projectional editor.
+It gives an overview of the whole idea, and it also allows contributing documentation to the project.

-### Internals ###
+### Documentation ###

 Currently the best thing to do is to look at the source code.
-Luckily the codebase is relatively small (around 10-15k LoC).
-You may also read the source files in the documentation folder, although it's far from being well structured.
+Luckily the codebase is relatively small (around 20k LoC).

 ### Check out the latest version ###

-If you want to use with the latest version, then you should git clone the repository into ```~/quicklisp/local-projects/``` and Quicklisp will automatically use that version instead of the snapshot from its archives.
+If you want to try the latest version, then you should git clone the repository into ```~/quicklisp/local-projects/``` and Quicklisp will automatically use that version instead of the snapshot from its archives.

 # Status #